 Shareholders wishing to redeem Shares must submit written notice of such intention to the Corporation prior to the last business day of the preceding calendar quarter in which Shares are intended to be redeemed.
-Only whole Shares may be redeemed unless it is the investor's entire investment in the Corporation that is being redeemed.

 Redemption proceeds are normally paid in Canadian Dollars in accordance with a Shareholder's instructions and within 15 days following the Redemption Date.
 There is no redemption fee, and the Corporation will bear all handling costs, including customary bank charges, etc.